chrismphilp/100-exercises-to-learn-rust/book/src/06_ticket_management/13_index.md

     type Output;

     // Required method
-    fn index(&self, index: Idx) -> &Self::Output;
+    fn INDEX(&self, INDEX: Idx) -> &Self::Output;
 }
 ```

 It has:

-- One generic parameter, `Idx`, to represent the index type
+- One generic parameter, `Idx`, to represent the INDEX type
-- One associated type, `Output`, to represent the type we retrieved using the index
+- One associated type, `Output`, to represent the type we retrieved using the INDEX

-Notice how the `index` method doesn't return an `Option`.
+Notice how the `INDEX` method doesn't return an `Option`.
 The assumption is that
-`index` will panic if you try to access an element that's not there, as it happens
+`INDEX` will panic if you try to access an element that's not there, as it happens
 for array and vec indexing.